brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 **Sequential Downloads**

-You can preload FairPlay licenses for a set of videos, and then create a queue for downloading videos one at a time until they are all complete.
+On iOS 10.3 and later, you can preload FairPlay licenses for a set of videos, and then create a queue for downloading videos one at a time until they are all complete.

 When doing this it's a good idea to enable the "Background Fetch" mode for the application so that you can be woken up periodically to handle download completions and kick off new downloads.